kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 it.
 Give us a github star too and take care until the next posts!

-[^1]: The question is interesting in the set semantics when you cannot pick every tuple (x,x), in which case the answer is trivially $IN^3$, because every triple-combination of tuples successfully join.
+[^1]: The question is interesting in the set semantics when you cannot pick every column value of every tuple the same value, which forces a Cartesian product of all the relations.